-Rating Alternative States A Most of the vegetated plain of the AA has a dense canopy of living vegetation or entrained litter or detritus forming a "ceiling" of cover 10-20 cm of above the wetland surface that shades the surface and can provide abundant cover for wildlife. В Less than half of the vegetated plain of the AA has a dense canopy of vegetation or entrained litter as described in "A" above; OR Most of the vegetated plain has a dense canopy but the ceiling it forms is much less than 10-20 cm above the ground surface. С Less than half of the vegetated plain of the AA has a dense canopy of vegetation or entrained litter AND the ceiling it forms is much less than 10-20 cm above the ground surface.
-D Most of the AA lacks a dense canopy of living vegetation or entrained litter or detritus.
+Rating Alternative States A Most of the vegetated plain of the AA has a dense canopy of living vegetation or entrained litter or detritus forming an entrained canopy that shades the soil surface and provides abundant cover for wildlife, such as small mammals and ground-dwelling birds. В Less than half of the vegetated plain of the AA has a dense entrained canopy as described in "A" above; OR Most of the vegetated plain has a dense entrained canopy but it is too close to the soil surface to provide cover for wildlife. С Less than half of the vegetated plain of the AA has a dense canopy of vegetation or entrained litter AND the canopy is too close to the soil surface to provide cover for wildlife.
+D Most of the AA lacks a dense entrained canopy of vegetation or litter.